'Out of Control'. Feb 2026.

 A team in control…

-Out of control simply means relegation..
+Out of control simply means one thing.